-If you wish to run the SAN Volume Controller command-line interface (CLI) from a different system than the master console, you must install an SSH client.
-For your convenience, the installation program to install the PuTTY software on Windows can be found in the SSH client directory of the SAN Volume Controller Console CD-ROM.
+If you want to run the SAN Volume Controller command-line interface (CLI) from a different system than the master console, you must install an SSH client.
 You can generate SSH public and private keys using the PuTTY software.
 You must store the SSH Client public key on all SAN Volume Controller clusters.